PaulKinlan/paul.kinlan.me/content/2015-09-29-meta-platforms.markdown

 The web is incredibly lumpy.
 There are humps and bumps as each browser supports different features and capabilities at different times based on their own internal priorities.
-This is both a blessing (tremendous reach) and a curse as it we need to (rightly) employ progressive enhancement techniques so that we can cater for every user in the world.
+This is both a blessing (tremendous reach) and a curse as we need to (rightly) employ progressive enhancement techniques so that we can cater for every user in the world.

 If you are a business and you have to make a choice, it is now not just iOS or Android